shanep-cs2/shanep-cs2/_lessons/lesson28.md

 layout: project
 ---

-At this checkpoint you should be completed with your list Iterator and have a fully completed list to turn in.
+At this checkpoint in addition to all previous checkpoints you should have the list literator done and all your unit testing.